donovanglover/thud/README.md

 ## Usage

 thud should work out of the box.
 Read the man pages for how to customize thud with `~/.config/thud/config.toml`.

+## Contributing

+Anyone can add their own strategies to thud by forking the repository and making a pull request.